-Inheritance Act claims/disputes - claims under the Inheritance (Provision For Family and Dependants) Act 1975
+Inheritance Act claims and disputes under the Inheritance (Provision For Family and Dependants) Act 1975.

 Generally speaking, we are all free to dispose of our assets as we want to.
 However, the law does provide protection for people who have been financially dependant on the deceased.
 This protection comes in the shape of the Inheritance (Provision for Family and Dependants) Act 1975; known as the Inheritance Act.

-The Inheritance Act is there to help spouses, children, civil partners, cohabitees and other surviving dependants who have been left to cope without sufficient money to enable them to get by.
-If a will (or intestacy) fails to make ‘reasonable financial provision’ then the Inheritance Act will come into play.
+The Inheritance (Provision for Family and Dependents) Act 1975 is there to help spouses, children, civil partners, cohabitees and other surviving dependents who have been left to cope without sufficient money to enable them to get by.
+If a will (or intestacy) fails to make ‘reasonable financial provision’ then you may be able to make an Inheritance Act claim.

 - The age of the person making the Inheritance Act claim